dresdner353/energyutils/solar_monitor/SOLAR_MONITOR.md

 ![Portrait Screen Live](screenshots/portrait_live.png)

-### Interactive Features
+### Other Features

 #### Bar Chart Metrics Panel
-If you hover the mouse over any specific bar on the charts or tap this area on a tablet/phone, a panel will appear that displays specific values each displayed metric value.
+If you hover the mouse over any specific bar on the charts or tap this area on a tablet/phone, a panel will appear that displays specific values for each metric in the column.

 ![Bar Chart Metrics Panel](screenshots/bar_chart_hover.png)